benjdoh/slegos/src/lib/functions/onClickOutside/index.md

 ---
-description: Listen for clicks outside of an element.
-Useful for modal or dropdown.
 section: Sensors
 ---

+Listen for clicks outside of an element.
+Useful for modal or dropdown.

 <script lang="ts">
 	import Example from './example.svelte';